alm4096/Arlec-RC212-Arduino/README.md

 Why can't you use RC-Switch?
 Well the pulse width is variable.
 A zero is nearly half the length of a one.

+A note, these things do not remember their code like the old RC10's from Arlec.
+Each time the power is cycled the ON command must be sent so that the RC212 learns the code.

 ![RC212 image](RC212.png?raw=true "RC212 Image")